-3.12.2 Resampler - Abstract base class for resampling algorithms class qinfer.Resampler call(model, particle_weights, particle_locations, n_particles=None, precomputed_mean=None, precomputed_cov=None)
+3.12.2 Resampler - Abstract base class for resampling algorithms

+'''

+class qinfer.Resampler

+Bases: object

+call(model, particle_dist, n_particles=None, precomputed_mean=None, precomputed_cov=None)

-Resample the particles given by particle_weights and particle_locations, drawing n_particles new particles.
+Resample the particles given by particle_weights and particle_locations, drawing n particles new particles.

+'''

-- model (Model) Model from which the particles are drawn, used to define the valid region for resampling. - particle_weights (np.ndarray) Weights of each particle, represented as an array of shape (n_original_particles,) and dtype float. - particle_locations (np.ndarray) Locations of each particle, represented as an array of shape (n_original_particles, model.n_modelparams) and dtype float. - n_particles (int) Number of new particles to draw, or None to draw the same number as the original distribution. - precomputed_mean (np.ndarray) Mean of the original distribution, or None if this should be computed by the resampler. - precomputed_cov (np.ndarray) Covariance of the original distribution, or None if this should be computed by the resampler.
+• model (Model) - Model from which the particles are drawn, used to define the valid region for resampling.

+- particle_dist (ParticleDistribution) The particle distribution to be resampled. - n_particles (int) Number of new particles to draw, or None to draw the same number as the original distribution. - precomputed_mean (np.ndarray) Mean of the original distribution, or None if this should be computed by the resampler. - precomputed_cov (np.ndarray) Covariance of the original distribution, or None if this should be computed by the resampler.